mrkkrp/markkarpov.com/tutorial/exceptions.md

 ## The implementation of throwing and catching

-A desirable property of exceptions is that computing a value with an exceptional component does not make program slower or otherwise less-efficient.
-Unlike explicit bookkeeping with `Maybe`, `Either`, or similar, if an exception is not raised, it is the same as if there is no exception at all.
+A desirable property of exceptions is that computing a value with an exceptional component does not make the program slower or otherwise less efficient.
+Unlike explicit bookkeeping with `Maybe`, `Either`, or similar, if an exception is not raised, it is the same as if there were no exception at all.

 Here is how synchronous exceptions are implemented: